 As communications expert Robin Good once said, “in times of information super-abundance, people start to look for, and appreciate, the contribution from a trusted, expert guide who can provide them with ‘intellectual binoculars’.”

-Content curation can serve as the ‘intellectual binoculars’ Good is referring to.
+In learning and development, content curation can serve as the ‘intellectual binoculars’ Good is referring to.

 When we search for data on a particular subject, the internet returns multiple options.
 Content curation can help us navigate the noise and choose the right option.
 To be specific, here are key benefits that highlight why content curation is important for any L&D program: